michimau/daobs/tasks/etf-validation-checker/README.md

 # ETF Validation Checker

 This tasks process the links in the service metadata to validate them with ETF 1.5 (http://www.geostandaarden.nl/validatie/inspire/versies/1.5/ETF1.5.zip).
-The validation information is stored in SOLR.
+The validation information is stored in the index.

 ## Requirements
 The following components are required by this task: